Forrest Stonedahl

 I think teaching is fun.

 It can be challenging, of course.
-But I really enjoy it.
+But I enjoy the challenge.

 I think learning is fun.